 Welcome back, since my entry about the Takara toys that Hasbro did not use was a big hit, I thought I would bring you some more.
 I will touch on some other stuff as well so please stick with me here.

 In 1983 just a few months before Hasbro released the Transformers, Takara released their small Diakron line in North America.
 This line contained 7 robots and all but one was just a little later turned into Transformers.
 As with Diaclone toys they all came with a small robot driver.

-Vehicles to Mecha-robots: All three were just colors of Transformers that Hasbro passed on but used alternate colors instead.
-(The robot driver was meant to drive the robot as if it was a Mechanical suit or Mecha.
+Vehicles to Mecha-robots: All three were just in colors of Transformers that Hasbro passed on but used alternate colors instead. (with a robot driver to drive the robot as if it was a Mechanical suit or Mecha.)